-- Monthly Review: Staff will conduct a monthly review of the FY 23-26 TIP to ensure projects are progressing toward obligation at an expected rate. - Stakeholder Coordination: Staff will conduct regular outreach to LADOTD and local governments to ensure that the TIP still reflects state priorities and to assist local agencies in moving their programmed projects toward obligation.
+- Monthly Review: Staff will conduct a monthly review of the FY 23-26 TIP to ensure projects are progressing toward obligation at an expected rate. - Amendments: Staff will recommend amendments to the TIP to the TPC as needed.
+Amendments will be incorporated into the TIP master document by staff and tracked in the project database. - Stakeholder Coordination: Staff will conduct regular outreach to LADOTD and local governments to ensure that the TIP still reflects state priorities and to assist local agencies in moving their programmed projects toward obligation.

-A-4C:METROPOLITAN TRANSPORTATION PLAN ANNUAL REPORT
+A-4C:METROPOLITAN TRANSPORTATION PLAN

-- Development and Distribution: Staff will create and distribute (via the website, TAC, subcommittees, and the RPC mailing list) an annual report summarizing: - o Progress toward established FTA and FHWA performance targets

-- Performance in and visualization of other transportation metrics (highway, crash/safety, freight, public transit, and others as deemed available and pertinent - Progress in strategies identified in the MTP - Planning Studies and FY23 UPWP overview
+- Development and Distribution: Staff will create and distribute (via the website, TAC, subcommittees, and the RPC mailing list) an annual report summarizing: - Progress toward established FTA and FHWA performance targets - Performance in and visualization of other transportation metrics (highway, crash/safety, freight, public transit, and others as deemed available and pertinent - o Progress in strategies identified in the MTP - Planning Studies and FY23 UPWP overview - Amendments: Staff will recommend amendments to the MTP to the TPC as needed.
+Amendments will be incorporated into the MTP master document by staff.